Thursday, August 30, 2018

 Saturday, August 11, 2018

-An Unwanted Guest
+An Unwanted Guest by Shari Lapena

-A few days ago it was National Book Day!
+A few days ago, it was National Book Day!
 Who knew there was such a thing?
 There is a day for everything now.
 Not that I'm complaining.
 Heck NO!
 AND as luck would have it, dear darling hubby came home from work with a gift.
 Seems his last meeting was shorter than expected so he ventured out to Barnes and Noble to pick up Shari Lapena's new book An Unwanted Guest for me.
 Alright, this is where you all chime in together..."awwwww."
 I know, he's a keeper...usually.
-I'm surprised he actually listened to me the ninety five plus times I mentioned the book, pouting like a 2 year old that I had too much to read already and would wait until it came out in paperback.
+I'm surprised he actually listened to me the ninety-five plus times I mentioned the book, pouting like a 2-year-old that I had too much to read already and would wait until it came out in paperback.
 Okay, now you and I, as book junkies, know that was never going to happen, but it made it look like a valiant, self-sacrificing effort to show some control.
 I know, funny, huh?!

 So, hubby arrives home not only with a new novel but a salad for lunch.
 After literally snatching the book from his arms, a gasp of glee and quick peck on the cheek (generous aren't I?), I'm reading.
-This book is supposed to be a modern retelling of Agatha Christie's And Then There Were None, set in the Catskills of New York.
+This book is supposed to be a modern retelling of Agatha Christie's and Then There Were None, set in the Catskills of New York.
 I admittedly have a soft spot for the Catskills, so am already intrigued.
 The plot dives right in, introducing characters as they travel to the inn where they are to be weekend guests.
 The story moves quickly, we learn of the imperfection of each person and motives they have for crime.
 When someone ends up murdered, they all suspect each other, rightfully so.
 The author is masterful, shining the light of suspicion on one person, then as soon as I'm sure they are guilty, she moves the spotlight to someone else who seems just as plausibly the murderer.
 The book races to a classic "whodunnit" finish with a little extra twist on the very last page, just for good measure.
 Loved it.
-Despite my self-confessed pokey reading I was done in less than twenty four hours, admittedly it kept me up much of the night.
+Despite my self-confessed pokey reading I was done in less than twenty-four hours, admittedly it kept me up much of the night.
 God Bless my booklight!

 A couple of side notes, that have nothing to do with An Unwanted Guest.